tswanson-cs/spinnaker-plugin/README.md

 >> ```pipelineController spinnaker-pipeline.json```

 ## For Developers
-The project project has multiple modules.
+The project has multiple modules.

 + **spinnaker-generator**
   > Top level wrapper module that contains the maven source for generating api inside spinnaker-parent.